 A great athlete ensures every meal is balanced on a regular basis to ensure the body is in top shape for performance.
 Eating healthy doesn't necessary mean you have to only eat salads and fruit.
 An athlete has to focus their nutritional values in three specific times: before,during, and after a workout.
 The body requires energy: while it performs a certain activity, to keep the activity going and to recover from a certain activity.

 The true definition of a healthy meal is a balanced well put meal, which includes greens, grains, dairy, and or meats.
 Daily meal should be split up into breakfast lunch and dinner, meanwhile snacking in between meals is not necessary unhealthy as long as the snacks are a healthy alternatives to junk food.
 Example of snacks can be apple slices and/or yogurt with berries.
+See below to listen to athlete Julie Touhey as she gives you advice on building a healthy plate.

 A huge barrier many are faced with is eating away from home, often times the most healthy habits are broken by a lack of proper food selecting skills.
 There are three main nutrient that the body needs to receive the proper fuel to function daily, these include carbohydrates, proteins and fats.
 (Video 2: Eating away from home)